jerfowler/database/guide/database/query/builder.md

 ## Update

-To modify an existing record, use [DB::update] to create an UPDATE query:
+To modify an existing record, use [DB::update] to return a new [Database_Query_Builder_Update] object.
+[DB::update] takes one parameter, the table to be updated.
+Use the `set()` method to pass an array of key/value pairs to update the columns specified.
+Use the `where()` method to limit the rows to be updated:

     $query = DB::update('users')->set(array('username' => 'jane'))->where('username', '=', 'john');